MaritaHolt/NLPHealthAuthority/README.md

 - Notification in case of unclear classification results possible

 # Interpretation
-- Tested ELI5 for NB on some sentences
+- Tested ELI5 for NB on some sentences: Visualization is only possible in a Jupyter Notebook